Full Ticket Terms & Conditions

 3. Pre-Event Registration and Approval

 3.2.
-Registration must include vessel documentation, insurance, AIS identification, and operator contact information.
+Registration requirements vessel name, length, hull color, rig/type, vessel documentation, insurance, AIS identification, and operator contact information.

 4. Anchorage Assignment and Restrictions

 4.1.
-Vessels must anchor only in their assigned anchorage area.
+Vessels must anchor only in the Spectator Locations.

 4.2.
 Movement between anchorage areas is prohibited unless authorized by the COTP or Vessel Traffic Service (VTS).

 4.3.
-Anchorage areas may be reserved for tall ships, naval vessels, parade staging, or emergency operations.
+Anchorage areas outside of the Spectator Locations may be reserved for tall ships, naval vessels, parade staging, or emergency operations.

 4.4.
 Vessels shall not obstruct navigation channels, ferry routes, or maneuvering lanes.